Chart Color Schemes

 Beaudesert is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Beaudesert's dwelling structures, as per the latest Census, comprised 79.8% houses and 20.1% other dwellings.
+As evaluated in the latest Census, Beaudesert's dwelling structure comprised 79.8% houses and 20.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Brisbane metro had 85.4% houses and 14.6% other dwellings.
-Home ownership in Beaudesert was at 30.2%, with mortgaged dwellings at 23.9% and rented ones at 45.9%.
-The median monthly mortgage repayment was $1,450, below Brisbane metro's average of $1,517.
-Median weekly rent in Beaudesert was $310, matching Brisbane metro's figure but significantly lower than the national average of $375.
-Nationally, Beaudesert's mortgage repayments were notably lower at $1,450 compared to Australia's average of $1,863.
+Home ownership in Beaudesert was at 30.2%, with mortgaged dwellings at 23.9% and rented dwellings at 45.9%.
+The median monthly mortgage repayment in the area was $1,450, below Brisbane metro's average of $1,517.
+Median weekly rent in Beaudesert was recorded at $310, matching Brisbane metro's figure but significantly lower than the national average of $375.
+Nationally, Beaudesert's mortgage repayments were substantially lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing